 - And more

-Utilizing stem cells and the many growth factors from umbilical allografts is like turning your biological clock back.
+Utilizing regenerative medicine and the many growth factors from umbilical allografts are like turning your biological clock back.
 The best way to illustrate this is to think about how quickly children heal from injuries compared to older people.
-This is because they have large volumes of young, healthy mesenchymal stem cells.
+This is because they have large volumes of young, healthy cells.
 You can now have them too!

 - Natural pain management